rfsheffer/PoolRooms/README.md

 ## FUTURE LIST
 - Pool Noodle weapon
-- large, laberinth hallways.
-Similar to the criss cross halls in factory.
-Maybe a 3x3 with a large, changing interior.
-Blue hallways style like the 4 way.
 - Larger entrance
-- Bathrooms, sorta like a pool right?
 - Bind to LLL DungeonEvents::onApparatusTaken and make the pool lights red when taken
 - General overall tuning
 - More clutter and room details